aya-prover/aya-dev/note/early-changelog.md

 This file contains the changelog of the Aya language 0.x.

+## 0.16

+Supported `import as` and renaming open, supported use as infix, used new name in bin op parser, supported rename in open command, added `Primitives.aya` and more tests, removed the api module and simplified code, supported qualified projection on struct, supported `open struct`, enhanced projection error message, allowed empty `new` block, collected external dependencies of ctors and fields in the resolver, infered header order together with body order and fixed sample's tyck order, fixed simple function tycking, fixed field teles useing struct params, used same expr tycker for same decl, supported mutual recursion on constructors and fields, removed universe polymorphism with preparation of McBride universes and raw universe args, lsuc, lmax, added `LiftExpr` and lift in core and `ensureUniv`, restored `LittleTyper`, improved `Signatured::toString`, fixed eta severe bug, removed unneeded method in unify, fixed ctor/field dependencies on their top-level decls, upgraded gradle and reported to codecov, updated the "semantic model" test with lower ulevels, `RefTerm`s in the header depended on the whole referred body, highlighted `NewExpr` and resolved position in `NewExpr`'s fields and bindings in the language server, stored field resolving result in `NewExpr`, substituted patterns for variables in telescope, used better source pos, ensured pi body normalized.

++ Added the support for Mutual recursion on constructors and fields
+  + Header and body orders are generated at the same time, which is done by recording the part (header or body) where the resolver is working on.
+  + Constructors and fields are treated as top-level definitions during resolving and tyck order inference.
+  + Expr Resolver now has a hierarchical structure since we will treat ctors' and fields' dependencies as the body dependencies of the corresponding data and struct.
++ Overhauled the level system
+  + remove universe polymorphism
+  + remove `lmax`, `lsuc`, etc. things in concrete and surface
+  + prepare for McBride universe liftings
+  + implement McBride universe (even cruder stratification)
++ Resolved projection early
+  + Struct fields are resolved in the resolver instead of the tycker.
+  + Structs can be `open`ed like `data`s.
+  + Fields can be projected by qualified names like `p.Paths::at`

 ## 0.15

 Supported command line module path and load libraries, set `resolveInfo` in module loader,